If it seems like the world is getting more expensive, that’s because it is.

 Use Your Library

-Libraries are a great resource not only for books but for digital books, audible books, magazines, DVDs and CDs, too.
+Libraries are a great resource not only for books but for digital books, audio books, magazines, DVDs and CDs, too.
 It’s one of the few places where you can get some of these items for free, so take advantage.

 Most informed consumers buy generic, according to a study by economists from Tilburg University in the Netherlands and the University of Chicago.
 For example, nine out of 10 pharmacists and doctors buy the generic version of aspirin, which can be as much as 80% less expensive.
 And, professional chefs prefer store-brand sugar, salt and baking powder to name brands.